johnny49r/jStepper/README.md

 ### DISCLAIMER

 This code is functional and all features work but it is a work-in-progress.
-In low performance embedded systems unique solutions are required to meet performance goals.
-Some of my methods are unorthodox but they get the job done.
-I welcome suggestions for improvement.
+I welcome your suggestions for improvement.